AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	}
 	```

-To connect the property to the core we replicate the Property:
+To connect the property to the core, replicate the property in the `Core` interface:

 ```c++
 class Core